Modern Slavery Statement

 OUR FUTURE PLANS

-Despite the progress made in the current financial year, we understand that we have an ongoing responsibility and remain committed to continually enhancing our systems, processes, and policies to mitigate the risks of modern slavery and human trafficking within our business and supply chains.
+Despite the progress made in the current financial year, we recognise our ongoing responsibility to combat modern slavery and human trafficking.
+We remain committed to continuously improving our systems, processes, and policies to mitigate these risks within our business and supply chains.

 Director

-Roost Opco 3 Limited
+Roost Topco Limited